 How to apply the rule

-Start by looking at how much money you have coming in on a regular basis.
-If you’re working, this will primarily be your salary.
+Look at how much money you have on a regular basis.
+This will primarily be your salary if you're working.
 If your income changes from month to month, work out the average over the last 3 months.

 Then, looking at your bank statements for the last 3 months, work out your average monthly spend.
 It can help to categorise your expenses so you can see specific areas where you may be overspending.

-These categories should include your ‘needs’, which are regular outgoings like:
+These categories may include your ‘needs’, which are regular outgoings like:

 - rent or mortgage